pravins581/pravins581/README.md

 - 💻 I’m currently working on [yungbludz fashion and music website]
 - 🌱 I’m currently learning [website developer]
-- 👯 I’m looking to collaborate on [html and css ]
+- 👯 I’m looking to collaborate on [html,css and PHP]
 - 🤔 I’m looking for help with [linking front and backend of the website]
 - 💬 Ask me about [on how to syle your webpage]
 - 📫 How to reach me: [email pravinomondi26@gmail.com]